MarcinJankowski00/Currency-Exchange-program/README.md

 Finally, enter the amount in the field below and press the button that says "Oblicz".

+The exchange rate and the converted amount will be displayed below.

 ### Included conventions:
 - BEM naming convention